ibpdas/ibpdas/readme.md

 I use lightweight prototypes and structured thinking to simplify complexity and support better decisions.

 This GitHub is where I learn and experiment.
-Everything here is created in my own time to explore ideas, share learning and understand what is possible.
+Everything here is created in my own time to explore ideas, share learnings and understand what is possible.

-_None of the projects are official tools or departmental products.
+_None of the projects are official tools or departmental products._

 ---